-Scheme Type and Details (relevant strategies / plans) Lead Provider (S) Known or Estimated Costs / Known / Potential Funding Sources Timing / Progress (GBC Transport Statement & HCC Scheme Tracking Report April 2014) Road Fund phase 2 allocation awarded to HCC secured.
-Scheme to be delivered during 2021.
+Scheme Type and Details (relevant strategies / plans) Lead Provider (S) Known or Estimated Costs / Known / Potential Funding Sources Timing / Progress Wych Lane / A32 Fareham Road Right Turn LaneImprovements to southbound right turn lane to reduce delays.(GBC Transport Statement & HCC Scheme Tracking ReportApril 2014)www.hants.gov.uk/transport/transportschemes/a32wychlanejunctionimprovement HCC £1.5 million Funding to be provided from the Safer Road Fund phase 2 allocation awarded to HCC The necessary land and funding have been secured.
+Scheme delayed and due to be delivered in 2022.
 A32 - M27 junction 10 to Gosport Town Centre.
-Safer Road Fund C140,000 Safar Boada Fund Phase To be delivered by 2004 Sign rationalization - removing unnecessary road sign furniture, enhancement of remaining signing and lining to increase road users' awareness of road layout ahead, providing passively safe structures/sign posts and new signing to improve delineation.
-An emphasis will be placed on providing consistency throughout the route. £149,000- Safer Roads Fund Phase 1 bid (£149,000) To be delivered by 2021 https://www.hants.gov.uk/news/june27roads Walking & Cycling Shoot Lane, Cycle Track & Traffic Management Measures, Rowner to Daedalus To provide a safer route to Lee on the Solent, Alver Valley, the CEMAST college and Daedalus Enterprise Zone from Rowner for pedestrians and cyclists.
+Safer Road Fund Sign rationalization - removing unnecessary road sign furniture, enhancement of remaining signing and lining to increase road users' awareness of road layout ahead, providing passively safe structures/sign posts and new signing to improve delineation.
+An emphasis will be placed on providing consistency throughout the route. £149,000- Safer Roads Fund Phase 1 bid (£149,000) To be delivered by 2022 Walking & Cycling Shoot Lane, Cycle Track & Traffic Management Measures, Rowner to Daedalus To provide a safer route to Lee on the Solent, Alver Valley, the CEMAST college and Daedalus Enterprise Zone from Rowner for pedestrians and cyclists.
 (GBC Transport Statement).
-HCC Not known at this stage Original scheme not being progressed - alternatives to be considered through the emerging Local Cycling and Walking Infrastructure Plan (LCWIP) for Gosport Fareham Road Cycle Track, Heritage Way to Rowner Road Conversion of east side footway to shared use.
+HCC Not known at this stage Original scheme not being progressed - alternatives to be considered through the emerging Local Cycling and Walking Infrastructure Plan (LCWIP) for Gosport Fareham Road Cycle Track, Heritage Way to Rowner Road НСС £40,000 required.
+Not programmed

+Scheme Type and Details (relevant strategies / plans) Lead Provider (S) Known or Estimated Costs / Known / Potential Funding Sources Timing / Progress Conversion of east side footway to shared use.
 (GBC Transport Statement).
-HCC £40,000 required.
-Developer Contributions Not programmed

-Scheme Type and Details (relevant strategies / plans) Lead Provider (S) Known or Estimated Costs / Known / Potential Funding Sources Timing / Progress Daisy Lane Cycle Track, St Andrew's Road to Whitworth Conversion of footpath to shared use to improve access to local schools, Stoke Road shops and town centre (GBC Transport Statement).
-HCC Not known at this stage Not programmed Huhtamaki Cycle Track Construction of shared use path between Grange Road and the existing cycle track to the west of Brune Park School.
+Developer Contributions Daisy Lane Cycle Track, St Andrew's Road to Whitworth Conversion of footpath to shared use to improve access to local schools, Stoke Road shops and town centre (GBC Transport Statement). НСС Not known at this stage Not programmed Huhtamaki Cycle Track Construction of shared use path between Grange Road and the existing cycle track to the west of Brune Park School.
 HCC detail this as a Safer Routes to School GBC / HCC Developer Contributions (£150,000 with a £30,000 contingency) Awaiting transfer of land from Huhtamaki to GBC.